How to deliver michelin star customer service with Chris Bakowski

 “If you work in a bar or restaurant, people come to you when they’re happy, and people come to you when they’re sad.
 People come to you to celebrate every kind of life marker, getting engaged, getting married.
 People get together in restaurants, and people break up in restaurants.
 People come to do all those kinds of important things, and they come to do them with you, and you get to share a part of that.

 “Aside from that, the positive feedback you get from it is so short.
 If you’re doing an office or business-based job, you might be working on it for six months before it comes to fruition, and you know whether you did a good job or not.
 In a restaurant, if you’re a waiter and you’re on a station, you’ve got 12 tables a night, and you’re going to know whether you did a good job or not by the way they look a6t you.
+“The feedback loop on it is so short.
+So it’s really rewarding to go home and have that experience 12 times a night.”

 What are your top tips for customer service?

 “Anticipating the guests’ needs.
 That has got to be at the heart of it.
 Being relatable is another thing.
-You’re a person dealing with people, just be relatable and be a normal person with people.”
+You’re a person dealing with people, just be relatable and be a normal person with people.

+It was great to hear the advice on delivering Michelin star customer service from Chris.
 Thanks to our guests for joining us in discussing such an important topic as the industry reopens.

 Related